-This how-to will walk you through ordering and installing a Personal Basic Email and ClientAuth certificate from SSL.com.
+This how-to will walk you through ordering and installing a Basic Email S/MIME Certificate and ClientAuth certificate from SSL.com.
 These affordable certificates offer S/MIME email protection and client authentication for as little as $20 per year, and are a great way to prevent phishing while also providing a secure authentication factor for company web portals and other applications.
+ClientAuth Certificates can be used as part of a SSO (Single Sign On) initiative.

 Go to the product page for Personal Basic Email and ClientAuth certificates and click the Buy Now button.